Wanstead Flats: Access

 Portions of the Flats are also maintained as football pitches.
 Fishing in Alexandra Lake is no longer undertaken and model boating in the old Model Yacht Pond ceased when the pond no longer retained water.
 The area near the petrol station on Aldersbrook Road (where the sports rooms are) was used in the 1940s to house German prisoners of war.
 At the pointed junction of Blake Hall Road and Aldersbrook Road is a deep dip in the grass area.
 This was a World War II bomb crater.
 After the raid a wrecked United Dairies Milk lorry was found in the crater.

 A weekly parkrun event is held on the western section of the flats, with the start at the Harrow Road Pavilion.
-The course is a two lap figure-of-eight, on a mixture of woodland paths and the edge of the football pitches.
+The course is a two lap loop, on a mixture of woodland paths and the edge of the football pitches.